hashicorp/terraform-provider-azurerm/website/docs/r/app_service_slot.html.markdown

 * `action` - (Optional) Does this restriction `Allow` or `Deny` access for this IP range.
 Defaults to `Allow`.

 * `headers` - (Optional) The headers for this specific `ip_restriction` as defined below.
-The http header filters are evaluated after the rule itself and both conditions must be true for the rule to apply.
+The HTTP header filters are evaluated after the rule itself and both conditions must be true for the rule to apply.

 ---